 Which countries have sent aid to Gaza so far?

+Israel-Hamas war: Which countries have sent aid to Gaza so far?

 Two convoys of humanitarian aid recently entered Gaza through the Rafah border crossing during Israeli bombing.

-Two shipments of much needed aid arrived in Gaza this weekend – the first since Israel started bombing the Palestinian enclave in the wake of a deadly Hamas attack on October 7.
+Two shipments of aid arrived in Gaza over the weekend – the first since Israel started bombing the Palestinian enclave in the wake of a deadly Hamas attack on October 7.

-The besieged enclave, home to 2.3 million people, has been in dire need of humanitarian aid after Israel cut off food, fuel and electricity supplies before launching a military offensive.
+The besieged enclave, home to 2.3 million people, has been in dire need of humanitarian aid after Israel cut off food, fuel and electricity supplies before launching a bombing campaign.

 Keep readinglist of 4 items

-More than 4,600 Palestinians, most of them civilians, have been killed in the relentless bombardments.
+More than 4,600 Palestinians, more than a third of them children, have been killed in the relentless bombardments.
 Israel says it’s targeting Hamas fighters who killed more than 1,400 people in the October 7 attack in southern Israel.

 Here’s what we know about the humanitarian aid being sent to Gaza: